ENCCS/upscalingAIworkflows/content/setup.rst

 .. code-block:: bash

-   salloc -n 1 --gres=gpu:4 --partition=gpu --mem-per-gpu=40GB --reservation enccs \
+   salloc -n 1 --gres=gpu:X --partition=gpu --mem-per-gpu=40GB --reservation enccs \
    --ntasks 4 --cpus-per-task 1  -t 02:00:00

 Once the allocation is granted you will receive a message similar to